Nov 11, 2021

 However, it does not mean that every single software project should start with a Discovery.
 If you are somewhat in the middle, have an approved UX and UI design and come to a new vendor to develop a system for you, you won’t need to roll back to Discovery.
 If you have a well-structured strategy and know your scope, you can also skip the Discovery.

 Either way, talk to your software development provider to find the best course of action in your particular case.
-If you are looking for an experienced team to help you estimate the cost and conduct a discovery phase for software development project, leave us a message.
+If you are looking for an experienced and well-qualified team to help you estimate the cost and conduct a discovery phase for software development project leave us a message.

 FAQ